Home/Knee Pain Physiotherapy in Singapore

 Maintain a Healthy Weight

-Keep your weight within a healthy range through balanced nutrition and regular exercise to reduce the stress on your knees, which can prevent excessive wear and tear on the joint.
+Reducing stress on your knees through balanced nutrition and regular exercise can prevent excessive wear and tear on the joint.

 Strengthen Supporting Muscles